renaudJourdy/Fields-Mapping/notion/2-documentation/1-specifications/2-websocket-contracts/live-map-markers.md

 # Overview

 This WebSocket stream provides real-time marker updates for assets displayed on the live map.
-It delivers `top_status`, position, heading, and status information needed for marker rendering.
+It delivers position, heading, status, and motion information needed for marker rendering.
+The stream includes server-side clustering support, where assets are automatically grouped into clusters based on viewport and zoom level.

 ---